eryk260/2sixty/adr/adr-9999-datalab-security-2019-04-04.md

 1. Beta Features e.g. Custom Fields require Groups the enable user access.
 Due to Looker's current behaviour of re: User content sharing for users in the same group - This has been identified as a high security gap.
 Looker have responded to say that the use of Beta Groups will be deprecated.
 2. The manage_models permission is limited in scope and consequently provides Looker Instance-wide access to Users who have this permission.
 They can view other Looker Projects (Organisations) via the develop menu.
 Further information is available via the Looker issue sheet.

+TODO:
+What we will do?
+How will we configure an IAM platform?
+What SAML attributes will we translate?
+What practice will we then follow for adding users; i.e. users get added to both client groups and some other group that defines their role type?

 ## Consequences

 tbc